Aniket7876/todo/README.md

 ## Authentication

-- Clerk protects all API routes and the Kanban board UI.
-Signed-out visitors see a welcome screen with sign-in options.
-- Tasks are linked to the authenticated Clerk user, ensuring each account only sees and edits its own items.
+- Accounts capture a username, email, and password.
+Passwords are hashed with bcrypt before storage.
+- Users can sign in with either their username or email.
+Successful sign-in issues a JWT stored in an HTTP-only cookie.
+- All task routes require a valid session token.
+Each task is scoped to the authenticated user, so every account maintains a private board.
 - Environment keys live in `.env.local` (ignored by Git).
 Never commit real secrets to the repository.

 ## License